carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 > In the parent directory create another directory called data
 >
 > Download the file https://scw-aberystwyth.github.io/machine-learning-novice/data/gapminder-life-expectancy.csv into the data directory
+> The full code from above is also available to download from https://scw-aberystwyth.github.io/machine-learning-novice/code/linear_regression.py
 >
 > If you're using a Unix or Unix like environment the following commands will do this in your home directory:
 >